dusk-network/dusk-protocol/consensus/chain-management/README.md

 <!-- TODO: Proper calculations are required to decide on the number of consecutive blocks and the actual probability -->

 ## Environment
-The environment for the block-processing procedures include node-level parameters, influencing the node's behavior during synchronization, and state variables that help keep track of known blocks and handle the synchronization protocol execution.
+The environment for the block-processing procedures includes node-level parameters, conditioning the node's behavior during synchronization, and state variables that help keep track of known blocks and handle the synchronization protocol execution.

 **Parameters**